Dreamfarer/WARNO-DATA/README.md

 Currently, the only way units differ from one another is through *EBaseHitValueModifier/Idling* and *EBaseHitValueModifier/Moving* of *BaseHitValueModifiers* in `Ammunition.ndf`.
 These values are the ones which represent the unit's *Accuracy* reading in the armory.
 However, be aware that the accuracy is displayed **per salvo**.
 You would need to multiply these values with *NbTirParSalves* in `Ammunition.ndf` to get the in-game displayed results.

+### Armor
+For every unit armor is individually defined in `UniteDescriptor.ndf` by the variables **ArmorDescriptorFront**, **ArmorDescriptorSides**, **ArmorDescriptorRear** and **ArmorDescriptorTop**.
+They can hold many more strings but these are the ones used in vanilla WARNO:

+* *ArmorDescriptor_Batiment_1*: Used for buildings
+* *ArmorDescriptor_Infanterie_1*: Used for Infantry; Can't receive armor-piercing (AP) damage, therefore in-game armory shows zero armor.
+However, there are multiple damage reductions present against various non-AP ammunition types.
+* *ArmorDescriptor_Vehicule_1*: Used for vehicles; equivalent to *ArmorDescriptor_Blindage_1*.
+* *ArmorDescriptor_Vehicule_leger*: Used for vehicles; Receives damage from **every** ammunition.
+Usually more than double the amount of damage received than *ArmorDescriptor_Vehicule_1*.
+* *ArmorDescriptor_Blindage_1* to *ArmorDescriptor_Blindage_20*: Used for vehicles;  Having blindage over 2 is utterly important: Going from *ArmorDescriptor_Blindage_1* to *ArmorDescriptor_Blindage_2* **halves** the AP damage received (exception to this rule follow shortly).
+After that, it is only decreasing by small amounts.
+* *ArmorDescriptor_Helico_1* to *ArmorDescriptor_Helico_3*:

+These strings are referencing `ArmorDescriptor.ndf`, which itself references another file called `DamageResistance.ndf`.
+In there a giant table can be found listing every damage outcome of every weapon versus every armor.
+Some voices doubt the reliability of this table, others think it to be an export of WARNO's damage calculation.

+This infamous list is no where near of following a strict pattern.
+For example, like before, stating that *ArmorDescriptor_Blindage_1* to *ArmorDescriptor_Blindage_2* halves the AP damage is technically wrong when facing an AP missile or, according to the list, when facing tank cannons with more than 30 AP.
+In-game armory will always state the armor against a 1 AP threat.

 ### Armor-Piercing (AP) Damage
 We need to distinguish between HE(AT) and Kinetic (KE).
 HE(AT) damage does **not** decrease with range, however, Kinetic (KE) does.\
 Every ammunition type is defined in `Ammunition.ndf`.
 If \[Kinetic\] is listed in the *TraitsToken*-array, it means that this ammunition type is kinetic.
 If there is no such tag, the ammunition type is HE(AT).